MemClin

 Purpose

-The goal of MemClin is to generate new knowledge about how cognitive test profiling, brain imaging, cerebrospinal fluid (CSF) biomarkers and other health assessments predict the development over time from SCI via MCI to dementia in a large-scale naturalistic environment.
-Increasing the understanding of the complexity of cognitive disorders and understanding the large overlaps between them will give us a clearer insight into the underlying disease mechanisms.
+The goal of MemClin is to generate new knowledge about how cognitive test profiling, brain imaging, cerebrospinal (CSF) biomarkers, and other health assessments predict the development over time from SCI through MCI to neurocognitive disorder/dementia in a large-scale naturalistic environment.
+By increasing understanding of the complexity of neurocognitive disorders, we can better comprehend the significant overlap between different disorders and gain a clearer understanding of the underlying disease mechanisms.

-An additional goal is to increase knowledge about; and to improve the ability to differentiate between more unusual cognitive diseases such as Lewy-body dementia, Parkinson's disease dementia, frontotemporal dementia as well as vascular dementia.
-We aim for the MemClin project to lead to earlier and more accurate cognitive diagnosis.
-The clinical perspective and population-based nature of the MemClin project increase the possibilities of introducing reliable research results into the clinical routine.
+An additional objective is to improve the ability to differentiate between rarer neurocognitive disorders such as Lewy Body, neurocognitive associated with Parkinson's disease, frontotemporal dementia, as well as vascular dementia.
+The aim is for the MemClin project to lead to earlier and more accurate cognitive diagnoses for patients.
+The clinical perspective and population-based nature of the MemClin project increase the possibilities of implementing reliable research results into clinical practice.

 Steering committee

-The Steering Committee provides guidance and reviews the MemClin study and ensures that articles are in line with the established research objectives.
+The Steering Committee provides overall guidance and reviews MemClin study research efforts in line with established goals.
+The committee members include:

 Urban Ekman, Assistant Professor, Licensed Psychologist, Karolinska Institutet and Karolinska University Hospital